mastodon/documentation/Running-Mastodon/Serving_a_different_domain.md

 When you add `@user@example.org`, a webfinger query is performed.
 This is done in two steps:
 1. Querying `https://example.org/.well-known/host-meta` (where the domain of the URL matches the domain part of the `acct:` URI) to get information on how to perform the query.
-   This file will indeed contain a URL template of the form `https://somedomain.org/.well-known/webfinger?resource={uri}` that will be used in the second step.
+   The host-meta file should contain a URL template of the form `https://somedomain.org/.well-known/webfinger?resource={uri}` that will be used in the second step.
 2. Fill the returned template with the `acct:` URI to be queried and perform the query:
    `https://somedomain.org/.well-known/webfinger?resource=acct:user@example.org`